NicolasLopes7/personal-notification-system/README.md

 - [x] Add bull board to debug the redis queues
 - [x] Make the process redis queue function add new jobs when is recurrent
 - [x] Create basic README
+- [ ] Add interacted field on `AlarmEvent` model
+- [ ] Add finished field on `Alarm` model
 - [ ] Create postback for the computer device worker
 - [ ] Create the Telegram bot
-- [ ] Create a class that allows to send a message for Telegram
+- [ ] Create a class that allows to send a message for Telegram=
-- [ ] Add interacted field on `AlarmEvent` model
-- [ ] Add finished field on `Alarm` model
 - [ ] Turn this repo in a monorepo
 - [ ] Create the computer slave
   - [ ] Create the mqtt subscriber